Airship Data Processing Addendum

 “Service” means, to the extent specified in the applicable Order Form, (1) the Airship Customer Engagement Platform, including the Airship SDKs and APIs, and programs, features, functions, developer tools, report formats and any updates or upgrades of any of the foregoing made generally available by Airship (“Airship Service”), and (2) the Apptimize Testing Platform, including the Apptimize SDKs and APIs, and programs, features, functions, developer tools, report formats and any updates or upgrades of any of the foregoing made generally available by Airship (“Apptimize Service”).

-“Standard Contractual Clauses” means the agreement executed by and between Customer and Airship and attached hereto as Attachment 1 pursuant to the European Commission’s decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council.
+“Standard Contractual Clauses” means the European Commission’s decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council attached hereto as Annex 1.

 “Sub-processor” means any Data Processor engaged by Airship to assist in fulfilling its obligations with respect to providing the Service pursuant to the Agreement or this Addendum.

-The terms, “Data Subject”, “Member State”, “Processing”, “Process” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.
+The terms, “Member State”, and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 2. PROCESSING OF PERSONAL DATA